MicrosoftDocs/visualstudio-docs/docs/install/deploy-a-layout-onto-a-client-machine.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-In order to deploy a layout to a client machine, you'll need to consider the following topics:
+In order to deploy a layout to a client machine, you'll need to consider the following topics first:

 - [**Prepare the layout**](create-a-network-installation-of-visual-studio.md): Make sure that your layout is ready to install onto the client.
 - [**Prepare the client machines**](#prepare-the-client-machines): Ensure that your client machines are ready to install Visual Studio and your users have the right permissions.